 Another way to save on your wedding costs is to cut back on the extras that won’t change the wedding experience drastically, but will make a difference in your budget.
 This includes things like programs, upgraded invitations, favors, specialty table linens, escort cards, designer blooms, five-tiered wedding cake and specialty carving stations.

-Instead of spending money on these extras, opt for a program sign instead of individual printed programs, simple invitations and a simple cake.
+Instead of spending money on these extras, opt for a program sign instead of individual printed programs, digital wedding invitation and a simple cake.
 Replace the expensive wedding cake and go for a simple sheet cake and have a small cake for your display.
 Dress it up with a fancy cake topper or some floral decorations.
 Your guests will likely not even notice if you don’t have a specialty cocktail, a roast beef carving station, high-end table linens or a cigar smokeout.

 You can also save on your wedding photography by having your photographer shoot only the ceremony and part of the reception instead of the entire day.
 Booking for a 6-hour day instead of a 10-hour day will save you hundreds of dollars.
 You can have friends or even local photography students shoot footage of you getting dressed before the ceremony.